 How to Prevent It

-Unfortunately, there isn't really any way that you can prevent the development of the condition itself, but you can certainly reduce the chance of itchy outbreaks.
+Unfortunately, there isn't any way to prevent the development of the condition itself, but you can certainly reduce the chance of itchy outbreaks.
 Please note, the following tips may not help everyone, and it is a bit of trial and error to find out what exactly helps you.
 PMLE is a very unique condition and affects us all in different ways.

 - Apply sunscreen.
 This will help any areas that cannot be covered, such as hands and feet.
-Use a high rated sunscreen with a high SPF and try to apply at least half an hour before going out, and top up regularly.
+Use a high-rated sunscreen with a high SPF, apply at least half an hour before going out, and top up regularly.

 - Live like a vampire.
-I know, its a terrible thought, but before I discovered my light treatment, this worked fairly well for me.
+I know it's a terrible thought, but before I discovered my light treatment, this worked fairly well for me.
 Try to avoid the sunshine completely if you can.
-If this is not possible, try to avoid being in the sun between 10 a.m. and 2 p.m as this is when it is at it's most intense.
+If this is not possible, try to avoid being in the sun between 10 a.m. and 2 p.m as this is when it is most intense.
 This even includes sitting at a window with the sun shining in.

-PMLE overall is more of an irritating condition more than anything else long term.
-Of course, there are some lifestyle limitations associated with the condition, and things may need a bit more advance planning, but other than that you can have a pretty normal life with it.
+PMLE overall is more of an irritating condition more than anything else long-term.
+Of course, there are some lifestyle limitations associated with the condition, and things may need a bit more advanced planning, but other than that, you can have a pretty normal life with it.

 If you do opt for UV treatment, your risk of Melanoma will increase, but this is something you can keep an eye on by vigilantly checking for any changes and going to see a dermatologist with any concerns promptly.

 The best support that I have found is peer-to-peer support, namely, a Facebook support group.
 If you search PMLE on Facebook, you will find one, I'm sure.
 These groups are filled with advice, lovely people, and even just an understanding ear when you need to vent about wearing a full-length jumpsuit and wide hat to a wedding in the middle of summer!